Hardware Recommendations for Unity

 - 32GB of RAM for most users

 - 64GB+ of RAM if you build lighting that takes more than a few hours

 Keep in mind that these only basic recommendations and only covers the amount of RAM needed for the Unity by itself.
 If you often work with other programs in addition to Unity at the same time, you may want to have even more RAM in your system as each program will need its own chunk of RAM.

 Our systems offer three different types of storage drives depending on your specific needs and requirements:

-- Traditional Platter Drive (Western Digital) – These drives may be slower than the SSDs we offer, but they are much more affordable and available in much larger capacities.
-While we do not recommend working directly off these drives, they make terrific long-term storage drives.
+- Traditional Platter Hard Drive – These drives may be slower than the SSDs we offer, but they are more affordable and available in much larger capacities.
+While we do not recommend working directly off these drives, they make terrific long-term storage and backup drives.

-- Primary Drive – OS/Software (SSD) – Includes your operating system and the base Unity installation.
-An SSD is highly recommended as it will greatly improve how fast the OS and programs startup, but there is usually not much of a performance benefit to upgrading to a faster NVMe drive.
+- Primary Drive – OS/Software (SSD/NMVe) – Includes your operating system and the base Unity installation.
+An SSD is highly recommended as it will greatly improve how fast the OS and programs startup, and a NVMe drive is a nice upgrade.

-- Secondary Drive – Project Files (SSD/M.2 NVMe) – If possible, it is a good idea to separate your project files onto a secondary drive.
-For most users a standard SSD will work fine, but if you work with RAW footage there can be a large performance benefit to using a M.2 NVMe drive.
+- Secondary Drive – Project Files (SSD/NVMe) – If possible, it is a good idea to separate your project files onto a secondary drive.
+For most users a standard SSD will work fine, but if you work with large projects there can be a performance benefit to using a M.2 NVMe drive.

 - Optional Storage Drive (Platter) – For long term storage where the high speed of SSDs is typically not required, a larger traditional platter hard drive is a good choice as they are still much cheaper per GB than SSDs.
 Network attached storage arrays are also a great option, as they can be shared between multiple workstations and usually offer features to provide some level of data redundancy (protection against losing files if one of the drives dies).